Table of Contents

 Before using Metrics Server, you need to check that your network and cluster have the following settings:

-• Server metrics address: If hostNetwork is enabled, the IP address of the host will be used; otherwise, the IP address of the container will be used.
+- Server metrics address: If hostNetwork is enabled, the host's IP address is used; otherwise, the container's IP address is used.

-• The container runtime must implement RPC container metrics or have cAdvisor support.
+- The container runtime must either implement RPC container metrics or support cAdvisor.

 Metrics to watch